celestiaorg/docs/developers/arbitrum-integration.md

 - [Preimage Oracle implemntation](#preimage-oracle-implementation)
 - [Blobstream X implementation](#blobstream-x-implementation)

-Additionally, the [Ethereum fallback mechanism](#ethereum-fallback-mechanism-in-nitro) is a feature of the integration.
+Additionally, the [Ethereum fallback mechanism](#ethereum-fallback-mechanism-in-nitro) is a feature of the integration, which is native in Nitro.

 ### DA provider implementation